OutSystems/docs-odc/src/eap/building-apps/mobile/creating-mobile-package.md

 <div class="warning" markdown="1">

-Avoid changing the app name, due to [a known issue in the product](../../known-issues/intro.md#changing-app-name).
+Avoid changing the app name.
+If you change the app name, ODC changes the URL, which is the app's identifier.
+To learn more, refer [considerations when building mobile apps.](#considerations-when-building-mobile-apps).

 </div>